Gate lattices and the stabilized automorphism group: Gates, gate lattices and the stabilized automorphism group

 \begin{proof} To see that $\chi^K$ is a homeomorphism, observe that by Lemma~\ref{lem:PointwiseLimit} it is a uniform limit of continuous functions, thus continuous (alternatively, the proof shows this directly).
-It clearly has continuous inverse $(\chi^{-1})^K$, thus it is a homeomorphism.
+It clearly has continuous inverse $(\chi^{-1})^K$ (it is easy to show that this product commutes when $\chi^K$ does), thus it is a homeomorphism.

 We check commutation with $K$-shifts.
 If $h \in K$, then

 where uniform convergence of products means limits commute with composition (Lemma~\ref{lem:UniformComposition}), and the fourth equality holds because $Fh$ runs over the finite subsets of $K$ as $F$ does. \end{proof}